altercation/solarized/README.md

 * OS X Terminal.app
 * Xresources / Xdefaults

-[vim-colorscheme-solarized]:

 What
 ----

-Solarized is a 16 color palette with several unique properties.
-It has been designed with both precise L\*A\*B lightness relationships and a refined set of hues based on fixed color wheel relationships.
+Solarized is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and gui applications and has several unique properties.
+It has been designed with both precise [CIELAB] lightness relationships and a refined set of hues based on fixed color wheel relationships.
 It has been tested extensively in real world use on color calibrated displays and in a variety of lighting conditions.

 Features
 --------